 Yessica is a cupper at The Coffee Quest Colombia and responsible for purchases in the region of Antioquia.
 Since her start at The Coffee Quest, she has expanded our hearts and helped us reach out to more producers.
 When The Coffee Quest Colombia discussed the topic of Gender and Social Equality through coffee, Yessica suggested working with the women producers in her area with whom she has built a strong bond over the years.

 This lot is the first one resulting from the collaboration with these women.
-The collaboration is currently in its infancy, but Yessica is motivated and already looking for opportunities to expand into a program to benefit women throughout the region and beyond.
+The project is running smoothly and gathering high interest and enthusiasm among all participants.
+Yessica is motivated and already looking for opportunities to expand into a program to benefit women throughout the region and beyond.

 “As a woman working in the coffee industry, we want to prove that the coffee quality from female producers has the same high value of men’s, but the main challenge is to make them believe in themselves, due to the ‘machista’ Colombian culture” – Yessica Parra